mir-group/flare/README.md

 All other software dependencies are taken care of by pip and CMake.

 The code is built and tested with Github Actions using the GCC 9 compiler.
+(You can find a summary of recent builds [here](https://github.com/mir-group/flare_pp/actions).)
 Other C++ compilers may work, but we can't guarantee this.
-You can find a summary of recent builds [here](https://github.com/mir-group/flare_pp/actions).

 ### Operating systems
 flare++ is tested on a Linux operating system (Ubuntu 20.04.3), but should also be compatible with Mac and Windows operating systems.
 If you run into issues running the code on Mac or Windows, please post to the issue board.